oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

-# Configure Generative AI Service and Create a Data Model using AI
+# Create a Data Model using Generative sAI

 ## Introduction